PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 * February 14th: We did a mini launch for a few YC companies to get early feedback
 * February 21st: PostHog [launched on HackerNews](https://news.ycombinator.com/item?id=22376732)
 * March 6th: Day 1 of fundraising and first cheque ($10K!)
 * March 12th: Left San Francisco due to covid and started working fully remote from the UK.
 We had around $350K total investment (including the YC money) at this point.
 Everything seemed to slow down at this point for 3 weeks.
+Our bank balance was $205K this day.
 * March 16th: Demo day.
+* March 31st: Balance: $530K.
+* April 24th: Balance: $719K
-* April 26th: Seed round completed at $3.025M.
+* April 26th: Seed round completed at $3.025M - when you start closing bigger cheques, it wraps up very, very fast.

+Apologies for humble-bragging, but it was kind of interesting...
+There was one thing I never expected to happen - we ended up with offers for "too much" money.
+We had to shift from selling ourselves to investors, to having to let investors down.
+This made us feel pretty guilty after all the meetings and relationships that we had built, but it was a great problem to have, and we tried to be as upfront as possible through the process.

+# VCs are nice

+It may have been luck, but we didn't have a single negative interaction the entire way through this process.
+People wanted to understand what we're working on, they were encouraging and very helpful - even when they said no in many cases.
+A lot of the meetings were very intense and direct, but those were the most helpful ones of all.
+If you can handle QA, you can handle VC!

 # The impact of coronavirus